mapbox/DEPRECATED-mapbox-ios-sdk/README.markdown

 Based on the Route-Me iOS map library (Alpstein fork) with custom MapBox additions.

 Requires iOS 5 or greater.
+Does not yet support ARC.

+Undergoing rapid development, so the `develop` branch is currently recommended.

 Route-Me
 --------